 The biceps muscle is located at the front of your upper arm.
-The muscle has 2 tendons that attach it to the bones of the shoulder and 1 tendon that attaches to the radius bone at the elbow.
+The muscle has two tendons that attach it to the bones of the scapula bone of the shoulder and one tendon that attaches to the radius bone at the elbow.
 The tendons are tough strips of tissue that connect muscles to bones and allow us to move our limbs.

 Injuries to the biceps tendons include:

 - Proximal biceps tendonitis at shoulder

 - Distal biceps tendonitis and tear at the elbow

 Even though tendons are tough, if you overuse them they can become sore and painful.
 This is caused by micro tears in the tendon and it is called tendonitis (sometimes spelled “tendinitis”).